Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 ## Frequently Asked Questions

 ### Q: What happens if we're not ready by the deadline?
-If a critical partner cannot meet the deadline, we may postpone the release.
+If a partner cannot meet the deadline, we may postpone the release.
 However, this affects all partners, so early communication about potential delays is essential.

 ### Q: Can we test against the new schema before the release?
 Yes, draft schemas are available immediately upon announcement, and we provide sample data for testing.